 Since 2013, OGR has published 1600+ Articles & translationsin 30 Languages and been read by 550,000+ readers from 140+ Countries.
 Our content receives 15 to 20 thousands visits each month and our 600+ authors hail from more than 60 countries.

-From his office in Bogotá and the sites of his research, teaching and advocacy work around the world, César oversees OpenGlobalRights’ editorial content as well as thinks and writes about the future of human rights.
-César also connects OGR with the innovations in human rights incubated by JustLabs.
+From his office in Bogotá and the sites of his research, teaching and advocacy work around the world, César oversees OpenGlobalRights’ editorial content, where he also thinks and writes about the future of human rights.

 OGR also partners with NGOs, scholars, practitioners and activists to convene debates on specific topics.
 For example: